m00nf4r/Wildlife-Adventure/README.md

 | `wildlifeFacts/{id}` | The Fact Card content |
 | `quizQuestions/{id}` | The quiz bank |
 | `scores/{autoId}` | Leaderboard entries |

 ---

-## 🌐 Building for WebGL

-1. *File → Build Profiles → Web/WebGL → Switch Platform* (install the WebGL module if prompted).
-2. Add the open scene to the build.
-3. **Build**, then upload the output folder to a static host (itch.io, GitHub Pages, etc.).

-Firebase's REST endpoints send permissive CORS headers, so authentication and Firestore calls work from a hosted WebGL build.
-(They will not work from a `file://` path — the game must be served over http(s).)

-### 📷 Camera / nose control requirements (WebGL)

-Nose-tracking flight uses the **device webcam** through Google's MediaPipe FaceMesh, loaded from a CDN at runtime by `Assets/Plugins/WebGL/NoseControl.jslib`.
-For it to work:

-- The page **must be served over HTTPS** (or `http://localhost`).
-Browsers block `getUserMedia` on plain `http://` and on `file://`.
-- The player must **grant camera permission** when prompted.
-If they deny it (or there is no camera), the game automatically falls back to keyboard control — it never blocks play.
-- The WebGL **template must expose the Unity instance** so the plugin can send nose coordinates back into the game.
-The included `docs/index.html` already does this with `window.unityInstance = unityInstance;` inside the `createUnityInstance(...).then(...)` callback.
-If you use a custom template, add that one line.
-- In the **Editor and desktop builds**, nose tracking is inactive and movement uses the keyboard fallback (the camera plugin only runs in WebGL).

----